Home

 • Provide plenty of age-appropriate books and print materials.

-• Choose books that are about the things she most enjoys in life.
+• Choose books that are about the things they most enjoy in life.

 • Have you noticed how a child wants to read the same book over and over again?
 That’s fine!
-In fact, this is how she learns.
+In fact, this is how they learn.

 • Read books that have large print ...
 The younger the child, the larger the print.

 • As you read, point to each word.
-Show her the word she says is the word she sees.
+Show that the word you say is the word they see.

 • Stress the left-to-right progression on each page, as well as the top-to-bottom progression of reading on every page.